-Applications are submitted to the online application system by submitting the application and appendices to the Finnish Film Foundation before the deadline noted in the grant announcement.
+Applications are submitted to the Foundation’s application system by submitting the application and appendices to The Finnish Film Foundation before the deadline noted in the grant announcement.
 Applications submitted after the deadline are transferred to the next application period.

-Prior to submitting an application, the applicant must carefully read the relevant call for applications and support guide.
+Prior to submitting an application, the applicant must carefully read the relevant grant announcement and support guide.

 Obligatory application appendices:

-- A signed marketing and distribution plan drafted according to the Film Foundation’s template
+- A signed marketing and distribution plan drafted according to the Foundation’s template

-- A budget and financing plan drafted according to the Film Foundation’s template
+- A budget and financing plan drafted according to the Foundation’s template

 - Signed distribution agreements